sini/nixkraken/docs/src/dev/packages/configure.md

 This package automates the creation and management of GitKraken's configuration files, especially in the context of a [Home Manager](https://nix-community.github.io/home-manager) installation.

-While it's intended for use during Home Manager activation by the NixKraken module, it can also be used independently for testing.
+While it is intended for use during Home Manager activation by the NixKraken module, it can also be used independently for testing.

 > [!IMPORTANT]
 >